evanmayer/hotspot/HOWTO.md

 ## Input Files

 There are two types of input files: geometry and profile.
+`.ipynb` files are provided in the input directories to assist with making these input files.

 ### Geometry
 Geometry files are one-line .csv files in `hotspot/data/input/geometry`.
 Each one defines the physical setup of the robot when it is in a certain configuration, for instance, when it is installed on a mirror of a certain dimension.
 Each column entry describes an aspect of the physical setup of the system.
 For example: